 a barrel of 1980 Colheita Terrantez Madeira aging at the no-longer Barros e Sousa . photo by Ulf Bodin

 Why does this weird warm-oxidative aging method work?
 Well, Madeira grapes are picked much earlier than the typical harvest dates, which means the juice has much higher acidity than other wines.
 The aging process ultimately preserves the wine, which is why Madeiras are one of the only wines to cellar for a hundred years or more.

 Looking for quality? there are 2 aging methods with Madeira: Estufa or Canteiro.
 Quality producers tend to use the Canteiro method for their finest wines.

-- Estufa Method Madeira wine is kept in heated tanks called ‘Estufa’ for a period of 3 months to caramelize sugars.
+- Estufa Method: Madeira wine ages in heated tanks called ‘Estufa’ for a period of 3 months to caramelize sugars.
 This method is typically used on lower quality Madeira.

 - Canteiro Method: Madeira wine ages in barrels in heated rooms or outside in the sun.
 This method is considered very fine because wines caramelize and oxidize at a slower rate, sometimes for as long as 100 years.